elricstorm/rails-for-windows/docs/chap06.md

 * [Foundation 5.x](https://github.com/zurb/foundation-rails)
 * [MySql](https://chocolatey.org/packages/mysql)

+Going forward, anytime I ask you to input a command, I'll add [enter] after the command to note that I want you to type the command and hit the enter key.

 ### Creating the Application

 If you haven't installed Ruby and Ruby on Rails using the Automated or Manual methods described and outlined in Chapter 04